intcyoacreator/intcyoacreator.github.io/README.md

 - [ ] The ability to automatically generate random picks when the CYOA calls for it without having to use outside dice rollers would be nice
     * Better RNG support, basically
+    - [ ] Ability to generate a random integer within a stated range, to help with random encounters between main story plot points
 - [ ] Built-in progress loading indicator, with ability to choose a custom background until it is loaded
     * With a nice looking loading thing too